Calestial2/Txtmax/README.md

 We have introduced an automation feature to simplify your tasks.

 **Commands:**
 - **make:** Build and test a project with Make.
-Enter the project name and filename including its extension, and Txtmax will generate and run the code.
+Enter the project name and filename including its extension, and Txtmax will generate an Makefile based on inputs and run the code.
 - **gradle:** Build and test a Java project with Gradle.
 Provide the necessary inputs, and Txtmax will generate and run the code based on the inputs.

 ## AI